Cheese has gotten a bad rap for a long time, but the curious thing is this: most research shows that the benefits of cheese far outweigh any risks.

 My favorite vegan cheese by far is Called Plant Perks.
 This vegan cheese is made in Missoula, Montana.
 It contains many fermented ingredients, which I love!

-Plant Perks cheese has the complex flavor of aged cheese, is smooth, creamy, and decadent.
+Plant Perks cheese has the complex flavor of aged cheese, and is smooth, creamy, and decadent.
 I am embarrassed to say that I ate a whole container in one sitting because it was SO delicious.

 Other nice vegan cheese options include making your own!
 You can make your own plant-based Camembert cheese.
 The recipe is here.
 I also enjoy the taste of Wayfare cheeses, but it isn’t quite as healthy as the Plant Perks cheese.